 Imagine stepping out of your front door and being instantly enveloped by a wall of oppressive heat.
 The air is thick, heavy, and makes every breath feel like a chore.
-For many of us, this is a fleeting experience, quickly remedied by retreating into the cool sanctuary of our air-conditioned homes or offices.
+Even so, for many of us, this is a fleeting experience, quickly remedied by retreating into the cool sanctuary of our air-conditioned homes or offices.
 But for a significant portion of the world’s population, this oppressive heat is a constant reality, with no escape in sight.
 The availability of air conditioning, or the lack thereof, reveals a stark disparity in global living conditions and access to basic comforts.

 Main Subheading